-US-backed forces in Syria on Tuesday said they had captured the Isis stronghold of Raqqa, the de facto capital of jihadi group’s self-declared caliphate, after a four-month battle.
+US-backed forces in Syria on Tuesday said they had captured the Isis stronghold of Raqqa, the de facto capital of jihadi group’s self-declared caliphate, after a four-month war.
 In July Iraqi Prime Minister Haider al-Abadi arrived in Mosul to congratulate US-backed Iraqi armed forces for victory over Isis after months of urban warfare.
 This brought an end to jihadist rule in the city where three years ago, the leader of ISIS declared the “caliphate” of Iraq and Syria from the pulpit of Mosul’s Great Mosque of al-Nuri, now the historic structure is back in Iraqi hands and Isis has no more territory.
 But former President Barak Obama pulled American troops out of Iraq in 2011 and refused to send them to Syria, President Trump didn’t send troops back to Iraq or send troops to Syria.
-So how was Isis defeated and thrown out of these territories?
+So how was Isis defeated in war and thrown out of these territories?

-President Trump has been slow to claim victory because he has been asking the military to come up with a different plan than President Obama’s, so he could claim the victory under the banner of his own new plan.
+President Trump has been slow to claim victory because he has been asking the military to come up with a different war plan than President Obama’s, so he could claim the victory under the banner of his own new plan.
 Military leaders are reluctant to fundamentally change a strategy that appears to be working, according to the Daily Beast, which quoted two US officials and a senior administration official.

-In September of 2014, President Obama speaking to the nation from the White House laid out his plan to “degrade, and ultimately destroy, ISIS through a comprehensive and sustained counter-terrorism strategy”, at the heart of President Obama’s plan was a new paradigm principle.
+In September of 2014, President Obama speaking to the nation from the White House laid out his plan to “degrade, and ultimately destroy, ISIS through a comprehensive and sustained counter-terrorism strategy”, at the heart of President Obama’s plan was a new war paradigm principle.

 No more American Troops